dustinpfister/blog_posts/_posts/canvas-text.md

 ## 3 - The text base line property

 When working with text in the 2d canvas drawing context the [canvas text base line](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/textBaseline) property can be used to set the vertical alignment of text when setting the position of a fill text method call.
+I generally like to set the base line of text to the top property so that the very top of the text is where the y position is that I set when drawing text with the fill text method.
+However There are also a number of other options when it comes to setting the base line of text in canvas.

 ```js
 // get the canvas, context and set size